Shahr-e Kord

 Shahr-e Kord (شهركرد) (Note: Also romanized as Šahr-e Kord, Shahr Kord, Shahr Kurd, and Shahrekord) is a city in the Central District of Shahrekord County, Chaharmahal and Bakhtiari province, Iran, serving as capital of the province, the county, and the district.
 It is the largest city in the province, and is 90 km away from Iran's third largest city, Isfahan.

-Etymology
+Name

-The city was originally known as Deh-Kurd, meaning Village of the Kurds.
-In 1935, the name was changed to Shahre Kurd, meaning City of the Kurds, to reflect the growth of the city and its population.
+According to the Historical Dictionary of the Kurds, the city was originally known as Deh-e Kord. ("deh" meaning "village") In 1935, the name was changed to Shahr-e Kord ("shahr" meaning city) to reflect the growth of the city and its population.
+The name "Deh Kurd" is also visible in the Kurdistan et groupements Kurdes isolés.

-The word "Kurd" means "Nomads", and is derived from the original name of the inhabitants of this region.
-And this city, which was previously called Deh-kurd, means the place of residence of Kurds (meaning Nomads).
-After Arab invasion, the word Kurd was used to mean the Iranian-descended Nomadsan nomads of the Iranian plateau and did not have a specific ethnic meaning.

-Coins have been found in Shahr-e Kord dating back to the Sassanian and Parthian era.
+Coins have been found in Shahr-e Kord dating back to the Sasanian and Parthian era.

 Demographics

 Language

 The linguistic composition of the city:

 Population

 At the time of the 2006 National Census, the city's population was 126,746 in 31,977 households.
 The following census in 2011 counted 159,775 people in 44,081 households.
 The 2016 census measured the population of the city as 190,441 people in 55,492 households.